Nice Little Course, Sketchy Neighborhood!

 Other Thoughts: This course is a work in progress, and already very nice.
 I understand that future improvements are also in the works.
 In my opinion this is a course that's good for most players.
 Not too hard for beginners; not too easy for experienced players.
 Probably boring for advanced players.
 But I wouldn't know personally. :-)

-Short 9 Hole in the Ghetto
+Short 9 Hole City Course

 Pros: Decent mix of short and mid-range holes.
 Clean, mowed fairways with some big trees in play.
 Easy to navigate with bathrooms (not the cleanest) and water fountains on-site.
 Completely flat with no tall grass or rough areas so it is nearly impossible to lose a disk (unless you get stuck high in a tree).
 Grass tees throughout but many of the tees are next to the sidewalk or walking paths so you can throw from pavement on most holes (6 of the 9 I believe).
 Good for beginners that don't throw far but for the less accurate players that can throw for distance it could be a very dangerous course (see cons).

 UPDATED 02/07/2015: The course now has 3'x'6' cement tees on all holes and the entire park went through some major renovations.
 Hole's 1 & 2 are completely new, the old hole 2 is now hole 3, the old hole 3 has been removed, and hole 4 has been shortened.
 Holes 5-9 remain as they were before the renovations with the exception of now having cement tees.
 The renovations of the park also included new basketball courts, a new and much larger playground, and a skate park.
 Although the footprint of the disc golf course is now smaller, overall the park seems much nicer and cleaner after the renovations.